 Video of the Day

 The deterioration of components within an electrical outlet is the most common reason an outlet will buzz.
 When you plug something into an outlet, contact blades within the outlet hold the plug in place.
 If these blades become loose or damaged, they don't maintain proper contact with the plug, which can cause buzzing.
-The simplest way to fix this problem is to have an electrician replace the electrical outlet.
-Outlets can be purchased for a few dollars from any hardware store.
-You can also have the electrician check the connections on an outlet to verify that the screws and wires are still making good contact.
+The simplest way to fix this problem is to simply replace the electrical outlet.

 Devices can occasionally cause buzzing at other outlets that share the same circuit.
 If you're familiar with how your home is wired, unplug any other devices connected to outlets on the same circuit as the outlet that is buzzing.
 If the buzzing stops while these devices are unplugged, the outlet is likely functioning properly.